refinery-platform/django_docker_engine/README.rst

     $ curl http://localhost:8000/docker/my-content-server/hello.txt
     Hello World

-Note that this is only a Docker utility: it does not touch any Django models to record information about containers.
+Note that this is only a Docker utility: You could persist this information in a database, but that is not a requirement.

 For more detail, consult the `generated documentation <docs.md>`_.